 Monthly fees and minimum balance requirements are common when it comes to business banking accounts.

-Some banks offer accounts devoid of fees, while others let you waive the monthly fee by maintaining a minimum daily balance.
+Some banks offer accounts without fees, while others let you waive the monthly fee by maintaining a minimum daily balance.

-Unlike personal checking accounts, business accounts typically come with monthly transaction limits (more on those later).
+Unlike personal checking accounts, business accounts, especially business checking accounts, typically come with monthly transaction limits (more on those later).
 You might have to pay a fee if you exceed those limits.
-And the fees can add up if you’re not careful—especially once you get past promotional pricing some banks offer.
+And the fees can add up if you’re not careful—especially once you get past the promotional pricing some banks offer.

 Our suggestion: Find a good online bank that imposes no monthly fees or “non-sufficient funds” fees, if you can.

-For example, BlueVine is a great bank to choose if you want to save as much money as possible with your business banking.
+For example, Mercury is a great bank to choose if you want to save as much money as possible with your business banking.
 They don’t charge any fees or require minimum deposits.